Healthy Tuna Pasta Bake

 This Tuna Pasta Bake (a.k.a Tuna Casserole) is made with everyday store-cupboard ingredients and comes together in minutes.
+A great-tasting and healthy family meal that’s also suitable for those watching their weight!

 You will also love One-pot Crab Pasta

+We all have a dish to fall back on when a) we don’t feel like cooking and b) the fridge is practically empty.
 This ridiculously easy tuna pasta bake recipe is my emergency meal whenever I find myself in this situation.
 Which, ahem, happens more often than you might think!

-- Tinned tuna – for a Slimming World pasta bake you must use tuna in brine or spring water.
+- Canned tuna – for a Slimming World pasta bake you must use tuna in brine or spring water.
 Albacore tuna is a very tasty option but can be more expensive.
 Whichever type you buy aim for sustainably sourced and line caught tuna.
 The brand I grew up with was Rio Mare which is Italian and so delicious!

 - Pasta – dried penne, fusilli or rigatoni.
 Or any shapes that allow for the sauce to cling to them!
-For extra flavour I like to cook my pasta with one vegetable stock cube.
+For extra flavor I like to cook my pasta with one vegetable stock cube.

 - Tinned chopped tomatoes or cherry tomatoes.
 You can also use fresh cherry tomatoes if you prefer.

 - Extra light cream cheese (such as Philadelphia) which is 1.5 syns per 25g making it .25 syns per serving (I say that’s almost none).
-Alternatively you can use Dairylea or Laughing Cow cheese which is free but the taste is quite different.

 - Grated cheddar and /or mozzarella.
 Both are allowed as healthy extras and the recipe contains 200g (14oz) which divided by six is within your healthy extra allowance for cheese.
 You can use reduced fat cheese if you prefer.